DitherWither/cramstr/README.md

     This mainly exists to avoid CORS issues when developing locally.
     It works for now, but should probably get replaced with a proper reverse proxy.
  - `BlazorWasmUI`: A UI written in Blazor WebAssembly.
+ - `ApiClient`: A client library for the WebApi, written in C#.
+    This is used by the BlazorWasmUI, but could also be used by other frontends.